Huelse/SEAL-Python/README.md

   python setup.py build_ext -i
   ```

-  Then, you can pickle the data object like this:
+  And serialize the data object like this:

   ```python
   import pickle